ackintosh/ganesha/README.md

 ## [Customizing storage keys](#table-of-contents)

-If you want customize the keys to be used when storing circuit breaker information, set an instance which implements [StorageKeysInterface](https://github.com/ackintosh/ganesha/blob/master/src/Ganesha/Storage/StorageKeysInterface.php).
+If you want to customize the keys to be used when storing circuit breaker information, set an instance which implements [StorageKeysInterface](https://github.com/ackintosh/ganesha/blob/master/src/Ganesha/Storage/StorageKeysInterface.php).

 ```php
 class YourStorageKeys implements StorageKeysInterface